VietKhoaNguyen/Final-Project/README.md

 The weak PIN blacklisting defense study further shows that simple defensive rules can reduce the success of ranked attacks, although they cannot fully eliminate the risk of predictable PIN selection.

 ---

+## Update Log: Differences from the Submitted Paper

+This codebase has continued to evolve after the accompanying paper, *"Evaluating the Guessability of 6-Digit PINs under User Bias and Personal-Information Leakage,"* was submitted to and accepted by the Journal of Science and Technology on Information Security (Vietnam Information Security Association).
+Readers comparing this repository against the published paper should be aware of the following differences.

+### 1. Single-seed vs. multi-seed evaluation

+The submitted paper reports all Top-k success rates averaged over **20 random seeds** (mean ± standard deviation), following the protocol described in Section III-B of the paper.
+The current `main.py` / `app.py` pipeline in this repository runs a **single seed (default `42`)** per execution.
+The numbers in `results/summary_all_models.csv` therefore correspond to one specific train/test split rather than the multi-seed average reported in the paper (e.g., 19.87% vs. the paper's 19.73% ± 0.38% for the Biased Model's Frequency-Ranked Top-10 success).

+### 2. Leakage-Assisted attack: single-DOB demo vs. per-user evaluation

+This is the most significant methodological difference.
+The paper defines the Leakage-Assisted (LA) attack as a **per-user evaluation**: each user in the test set has their own date of birth, and the attacker's Top-k success is the fraction of test users whose own DOB-derived candidates contain their true PIN.

+The current `main.py` and `app.py` instead evaluate the LA attack against a **single fixed demo DOB** (`1998-03-05` by default) applied uniformly to the whole test distribution.
+This was simplified for the interactive Streamlit demo, where a single user enters one DOB to see a personalized risk report.
+As a result, the LA Top-10 success rate currently computed by this code (~9.1% for the Leakage Model) does **not** match the per-user, population-level LA Top-10 rate reported in the paper (23.92%).
+Reproducing the paper's exact LA figures requires the per-user evaluation loop used in the original experiment scripts, not the single-DOB demo path in this repository.

+### 3. Defense study baseline: training set vs. test set

+The "Original Top-10 Success Rate" column in `results/defense_weak_blacklisting.csv` is computed directly on the **training-set frequency table** (see `src/defense.py`), not the held-out test set used elsewhere in the pipeline.
+This explains why the Biased Model's defense baseline (19.72%) differs slightly from the Frequency-Ranked Top-10 rate reported in the main results table (19.87%, test-set) and in the paper (19.73% ± 0.38%, multi-seed test-set average).
+Both numbers are valid; they simply measure success on different data splits and should not be treated as inconsistent.

+### 4. Status

+This repository reflects the **post-submission, demo-oriented version** of the project (including the Streamlit app, attempt-limit recommendations, and survey-based weight calibration), refined for thesis defense and interactive presentation.
+The paper itself was finalized and accepted prior to these demo-focused changes and remains the authoritative source for the formally reported, multi-seed experimental results.